feedthebeat90/topos-challenge/README.md

 - Some data Cells from the "Header Row" Span Multiple Subcolumns

-To solve said additional requirement I added the following function:
+To solve the additional requirement I added the following function:

 def first_row_check(header):

+    """
-    """This function checks whether there is a column in header row spanning multiple subcolumns under the same category.
+    This function checks whether there is a column in header row spanning multiple subcolumns under the same category.
     If there is such a column this function will reapeat the header element for each one of the corresponding subcolumns.